09 Feb Basic Skills for Gerontological Nursing

 The Different Types of Nonverbal Communication

 Good communication is the core foundation of a successful relationship.
 In caring for the elderly, it is essential to recognize and be familiar with non-verbal communication – like facial expressions, eye contact, gestures, the tone of voice and posture.
 These signals have a huge impact on them, because it is often the starting point of conversation, especially when it comes to providing quality healthcare.
 Most older adults have varying special needs.
 Their interaction with other people is quite limited compared to young people because of their age and disability.
-If we do not recognize the nonverbal cues that are presented in an older adult, we cannot become an effective health care provider.
+If we do not recognize the nonverbal cues that are displayed in an older adult, we cannot become an effective healthcare provider.
 Thus, if you want to communicate better, it is helpful to be more sensitive to the body language and other nonverbal cues.

 There are several types of nonverbal communication signs, and facial expressions are some of them.
 The human face is expressive, and it can express many emotions without ever saying a word.
 Unlike other forms of non-verbal communication, facial expressions are universal.
-We can express happiness, anger, sadness, fear and disgust similarly regardless of the culture.
+We can express happiness, anger, sadness, fear, and disgust similarly regardless of the culture.
 However subtle cues as different for altered the balance.
 That is why it is important to get to know the older adult you care for to know what they are trying to communicate, even without words.